How to Manage Dog Mange: Treatments and Cures

-First things first, mange is a nasty disease.
-That being said there are some graphic pictures in this article.
-There are two kinds of mange that affect dogs: sarcoptic and demodectic.
-Both forms of mange are caused by mites living around the skin of the dog.
-With sarcoptic mange the mites live just under the surface of the dog's skin.
-While the mites associated with demodex live in the hair follicles themselves.
-Of the two demodex is more commonly seen.
+Mange is a nasty skin disease, and there are two kinds that affect dogs: sarcoptic and demodectic (referred to as "demodex").
+Both forms are caused by mites living around the skin of the dog.
+With sarcoptic mange, the mites live just under the surface of the dog's skin, whereas the mites associated with demodex (Demodex canis) live in the hair follicles themselves.
+Of the two, demodex is more commonly seen.

 Localized and Generalized Demodectic Mange

 Demodectic mange can be further broken down into two categories: localized and generalized.

 Localized demodex typically occurs in puppies or dogs under a year of age.
 The hallmarks of this disease are:

 - thinning fur around the eyes

 It is important to note that if more than five patches are present at one time, it is possible that the disease is progressing to the generalized form.
 It is not unheard of for the localized form to clear up on its own, reappear in a few weeks, and then clear up again.